m4cit/slangID/README.md

 In a nutshell: The slangID project tries to detect slang phrases / sentences.

  slangID consists of two programs:
- 1. **slangID_demo.py** lets you train Machine Learning Models with a selection of classifiers, and prints out a test set of sentences with their predicted types (slang or normal).
+ 1. **slangID_demo.py** lets you train a selection of Machine Learning Models, and prints out a test set of sentences with their predicted types (slang or normal).
- 2. **slangID_predict.py** lets you train Machine Learning Models and lets you predict the type of your input sentence, with a selection of classifiers.
+ 2. **slangID_predict.py** lets you train a selection of Machine Learning Models and predict the type of your input.

 # Challenges